TheoYOSHIURA/Project-N/documentation/characters/zart.md

 # Hari Character Page
-Name: Hari
+Name: Zart

 ## Description
-Hari is a girl made of glass.
+Zart is a girl made of glass.

 ___
 ## Story